GoogleCloudPlatform/community/tutorials/migrate-oracle-postgres-using-ora2pg/index.md

 [Ora2pg](http://ora2pg.darold.net/) is an open source tool used to migrate an Oracle database to a PostgreSQL database.
 The tool scans and extracts the database schema and data and then generates PostgreSQL-compatible SQL scripts that you can use to populate the database.

-Though Ora2pg supports exporting data from Oracle database and importing them into Cloud SQL for PostgreSQL, it is an offline migration in which the database has to be taken out of service during the whole data migration process.
+Though Ora2pg supports exporting data from Oracle database and importing it into Cloud SQL for PostgreSQL, it is an offline migration in which the database has to be taken out of service during the whole data migration process.
 It is common to use data migration tools that support real-time replication, such as Striim or Oracle GoldenGate for migrations that require minimal downtime.